Table of Contents

 At the moment Safari supports most of our features, but a few features like Recording are not currently supported.

 Joining rooms with a Microsoft Edge browser is possible, but certain features of Whereby may not work.
-We only support the Chromium based version of Edge, and you can find more information on that in our browser troubleshooting article.
+Note that we only support the Chromium based version of Edge, so if you're using an older version of that you'll need to update.
+You can find more information on this in our browser troubleshooting article.

 For iOS devices, we have a fantastic app that very closely matches the features of our desktop version of Whereby!
 The only feature currently missing from iOS is screen sharing capabilities, but this is something that we plan to work on.
 You can download the iOS version of Whereby in the App Store